About Us | Inclusive Arts Venue & Social Enterprise | Gosforth Civic Theatre

 top of page

-Gosforth Civic Theatre is the only public-facing theatre in the UK founded and guided by people with learning disabilities.
+We are the only public-facing theatre in the UK founded and guided by people with learning disabilities.
 Our aim is to reduce social exclusion and division by bringing people together through shared cultural, creative, and community activity, while creating meaningful opportunities for people with learning disabilities to participate, work, and contribute.

 “Historically society has created places for people with learning disabilities to go, at Gosforth Civic Theatre, people with learning disabilities are creating a place where everyone can come together.”